 The spacers located on the fasteners for the front upper control arms may not be removed or modified to gain additional camber/caster.
 Only the shims may be removed.

 HARNESS BAR

-A harness bar which attaches only between the upper seat belt mounts on the B pillars complies with 13.2.H.
+A harness bar which attaches only between the upper seat belt mounts on the B pillars complies with 13.2.H provided the constraints of 13.2.H are met.

 SUBARU WRX OPTIONS